 These birds almost look photoshopped.
 They snuck into the picture at the last minute.

+Not everyone goes to the beach to swim or surf.
 Some go to skate or to sit and look cool.

 The pier provides some amazing views.

 Further down the coast is Sunset Cliffs, a steep hillside where you can meet your demise if you’re not careful.

 How amazing is this?
 Guy works on his laptop on the cliffs.
 Tell me you’re not jealous.